Cervical Length Scan Sydney NSW

 What does a cervical length scan involve?

-A cervical suture inserted by Dr. Alahakoon has saved this pregnancy with a good outcome
+A cervical suture inserted by A/Prof. Alahakoon has saved this pregnancy with a good outcome

 When is a gender scan performed?